aklatzke/asset-funnel/README.md

 #### aklatzke/asset-funnel
 ----

-A tiny and flexible asset minifier and cache for CSS and Javascript.
+A tiny and flexible asset loader with a built in cache.

 ####Installation